 What is a Healthy Community?

-Understanding your Village and your Community
+Understanding your Community

 You know your community well and are familiar with its health problems.
-If you list the common health or other associated problems for your village, it may look similar to the one depicted below:
+If you list the common health or other associated problems for your area, it may look similar to the one depicted below: